 - Academy and academy instructor programs in accordance with POST Rules 21 and 25.

-*****ALL regional grant-funded courses must be approved prior to the course being held.
+*****ALL regional grant-funded courses must be reviewed and authorized prior to the course being held.

-- Course Approval Form: This form needs to be filled out in its entirety; any blanks will delay the approval process (click link at the bottom of the page for Course Approval Form)
+- Training Review Form: This form needs to be filled out in its entirety; any blanks will delay the review process (click link at the bottom of the page for Training Review Form)

 - Main goal of course

 - Body of the outline must show how the instructor will meet the desired objectives and overall goal of the course

 - Instructor(s) Resume/CV: (all instructors who will teach any portion of the course)